 top of page

-How to Find Career Fulfillment: Discover Your Ikigai
+How to Find Purpose and Meaning at Work: Discover Your Ikigai

-Most employees lack enthusiasm and commitment toward their work and workplace.
-Evidence suggests that only two in ten U.S. employees are satisfied with their place of work.
-Yet, 71% of executives say an engaged workforce is critical to their company's success.
-You are not alone if you are on a quest for that perfect career or feel stuck in a rut.
-A recent BCG study found that nearly three in ten employees are looking for a new job in the new year.
-However, the solution for many will not lie solely in switching positions.
-There is a saying that any road will get you where you are going if you don't know where you are going.
-Finding career fulfillment starts with a clear picture of what it looks like to you rather than adopting an "anything but this" approach.
-Here is what you need to know about an ancient Japanese concept called ikigai and three steps to find career fulfillment.
+Employees want more meaningful and purposeful work.
+Few experience happiness or commitment in the workplace.
+Research indicates that only two in ten U.S. employees are satisfied with their place of work.
+Despite this, 71% of executives recognize an engaged workforce is critical to a company's success.
+You're not alone if you are on a quest for the perfect career or feel stuck in a rut.
+A recent study found that nearly three in ten employees are looking for a new job in the new year.
+However, the best solution for many may not be found in switching positions or companies.
+There's a saying that if you don't know where you're going, any road will take you there.
+Discovering purpose and meaning at work begins with a clear picture of what it looks like rather than simply thinking, "Anything but this."
+Here is what you need to know about an ancient Japanese concept called ikigai and three steps to finding purpose and meaning at work.

 Starting with the end in mind matters